-"Show My Homework" is an easy to use, web-based application provided by Satchel One that will allow you and your child to keep track of what homework has been set, how much time is expected to be spent on that homework and the deadline for submission.
+This is an easy to use, web-based application provided by Satchel One that will allow you and your child to keep track of what homework has been set, how much time is expected to be spent on that homework and the deadline for submission.

-How do I access "Show My Homework"?
+How do I access Satchel:One?

-"Show My Homework" can easily be accessed by using the link: https://thelatimerarts.showmyhomework.co.uk/school/homeworks/calendar or by clicking on the "Show My Homework" logo on the Latimer website.
+Satchel:One can easily be accessed by using the link: https://thelatimerarts.satchelone.com/school/homeworks/calendar or finding Satchel:One in our quick links section of the Latimer website.

-Students and parents/carers have their own logins for "Show My Homework" which can be accessed via a computer, tablet or mobile device.
-Parent/carer login details will be issued in September.
+Students and parents/carers have their own logins for Satchel:One which can be accessed via a computer, tablet or mobile device.
+Parent/carer login details are issued in September.